Amit09-sde/Amit09-sde/README.md

 - Built the **Warmbiz** app using **Flutter** and **Python**.
 - Worked on **CGI Scripting** in **C/C++** and **Python** to automate backend processes.

-**SAP BASIS Consultant** – *LTIMINDTREE*
+**Associate Software Engineer** – *LTIMINDTREE*
 *June 2021 – June 2023*
 - Automated system monitoring processes with **Python**, leading to improved efficiency.
-- Migrated and transferred over 10TB of data between remote servers.
+- Created Script to Migrate over 10TB of data between remote servers.

 ## 🛠 Skills